CCTV Code of Practice

 5. Covert monitoring

-Covert use of CCTV can only take place on the written permission of the Pro Vice-Chancellor (Student and Staff Services) or his/her nominee.
+Covert use of CCTV can only take place on the written permission of the Pro Vice-Chancellor (Chief Operating Officer) or his/her nominee.
 For these circumstances to occur, there must be reasonable cause to suspect that unauthorized or illegal activity is taking place, or is about to take place, or that a breach of the University Rules and Regulations is taking, or is about to take place.
 Covert monitoring will be undertaken only for a limited and reasonable period of time consistent with the documented objectives.
 All decisions relating to the use of covert CCTV will be fully recorded.

 6. Processing data

-- make practical arrangements for ensuring that recorded images are viewed only by staff, authorized by them, via a nominated PC in a secure and confidential location
+- make practical arrangements for ensuring that recorded images are viewed only by staff, authorized by them, via a nominated PC in a secure and confidential location; ensure that the CCTV log records all processing of data.

 Each CCTV system must have associated documentation listing the purposes for which the system has been installed and sited in that particular location.
 Documentation must also include details relating to means of access to images, extent of access, and must log requests to view, viewings themselves, any outcomes, repairs to cameras or re-siting of cameras.
 Those authorized to view images must provide a signature agreeing to abide by this Code of Practice.

 Arrangements for access to CCTV images are covered by the AU Data Protection Policy.
-Data Subjects who seek access to their personal data must complete a standard Subject Access Request form as outlined in that policy.
+Data Subjects have a right of access to their personal data and should complete a standard Subject Access Request form as outlined in that policy.
 Local CCTV Managers must ensure that:

 - all staff are made aware of the rights of data subjects to access images of themselves and the conditions under which access may be granted to them and to third parties

-- all subject access requests are dealt with by the AU Data Protection Manager in consultation with the Scheme Manager, Local Manager and and/or other senior members of staff as appropriate
+- all subject access requests are dealt with by the AU Data Protection Officer in consultation with the Scheme Manager, Local Manager and/or other senior members of staff as appropriate

-- images are not to be disclosed to third parties without the permission of the Pro Vice-Chancellor (Student and Staff Services) or his/her nominee
+- images are not to be disclosed to third parties without the permission of the Pro Vice-Chancellor (Chief Operating Officer) or his/her nominee

-- all requests from the police for access or disclosure are dealt with according to procedures detailed in the Data Protection Information webpages http://www.aber.ac.uk/en/infocompliance/dp/police/
+- all requests from the police for access or disclosure are dealt with according to procedures detailed in the Data Protection Information webpages or in the CCTV Procedural Manual http://www.aber.ac.uk/en/infocompliance/dp/police/

 9. Monitoring and review

 This CCTV Code of Practice will be kept under continuous review.
-Any questions about its interpretation or operation should be referred to the Pro Vice-Chancellor (Student and Staff Services).
+Any questions about its interpretation or operation should be referred to the Data Protection Officer.